Scaling limits of random graph models at criticality: Universality and the basin of attraction of the Erd\H{o}s-R\'enyi random graph: Introduction

-\subsubsection{\bf Configuration model \cite{B80,BC78,MR98}:}
+\subsubsection{Configuration model \cite{B80,BC78,MR98}:}

-Start with a prescribed degree sequence $\vd_n = (d_i: i\in [n])$, where $d_i\in \bN$ represents the degree of vertex $i$ with $\sum_{i=1}^n d_i$ assumed even.
-Think of each vertex $i\in [n]$ as having $d_i$ half edges associated with it.
-Form the random graph $\CM_n(\vd_n)$ by performing a uniform matching of these half edges (thus two half edges form a complete edge).
-Special cases include: \begin{enumeratea} \item {\bf Random $r$-regular graph:} Fix $r\geq 3$ and let $d_i = r$ for all $i\in [n]$. \item {\bf Uniform random graph:} Conditioned on having no self-loops or multiple edges the resulting random graph has the same distribution as a uniform random graph amongst all simple graphs with degree sequence $\vd_n$. \end{enumeratea} Assume regularity conditions on the degree sequence $\vd_n$ as $n\to\infty$ in particular,
+Our results apply to {\bf critical percolation} on the supercritical configuration model.
+We now describe the model.
+Start with a given degree sequence $\vd_n = (d_i, i\in [n])$, where $d_i\in \bN\cup\{0\}$ with $\sum_{i=1}^n d_i$ even.
+Think of each vertex $i\in [n]$ as having $d_i$ many half-edges associated with it.
+Construct the random multigraph $\CM_n(\vd_n)$ by performing a uniform matching of these half-edges (two half-edges forming a complete edge).
+Special cases include: \begin{inparaenuma} \item {\it Random $r$-regular \chhh{multigraph:}} Fix $r\geq 3$ and let $d_i = r$ for all $i\in [n]$. \item {\it Uniform simple random graph:} Conditioned on simplicity, $\CM_n(\vd_n)$ follows the uniform distribution on the space of simple graphs with degree sequence $\vd_n$. \end{inparaenuma} The results in this paper apply directly to the multigraph setting; arguing as in \cite{joseph2010component}, one can extend these results to the uniform simple random graph setting.
+We {do not include this argument here to keep this paper under a manageable length}.